 2. Worn-out rollers

 Rollers play a critical role in the working of a garage door.
 They ensure the door glides properly on the track during opening and closing.
-If your garage door rollers wear out, your door won’t work properly.
-If the damage is intense, the garage door will stick in one position until roller replacement is done.
+If your garage door rollers wear out, your door won’t work properly and you will need maintenance services.
+If the damage is intense, the garage door will stick in one position until the roller replacement is done.

 3. Broken springs